laristra/portage/README.md

 ### Installation instructions

-In the simplest case where you have an appropriate versions mentioned above and Boost and LAPACKE are in the usual locations that CMake searches, then the build step is:
+In the simplest case where you have the appropriate versions mentioned above and Boost and LAPACKE are in the usual locations that CMake searches, then the build step is: